davetcoleman/baxter_cpp/README.md

 baxter
 ======

 Unofficial Baxter packages that add-on to the Rethink SDK.
-It is entirely written in C++ and is the location of on going development by [Dave Coleman](http://davetcoleman.com).
+It is entirely written in C++ and is the location of on going development.

 Currently it contains Gazebo simulation and pick and place MoveIt code for Baxter.
 The stabler version is the groovy-devel branch, but more progress has been made for hydro-devel.